sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-relayer.md

 - Relational database: Mysql

 ### Key Preparation
-- Relayer private key: This is the account which is used to relay transaction between Greenfield and the BSC.
-Ensure it has balance on both Blockchain network.
+- Relayer private key: This is the account which is used to relay transaction between Greenfield and the BSC/opBNB.
+Ensures it has balance on both Blockchain networks.
 - Bls private key: Used to create bls signature for cross-chain package.

 These two keys refer to `validator_relayer` and `validator_bls` created in [become-validator](../run-node/become-validator.md) step 2.